About Anthony L.G., PLLC

 “A registration statement shall consist of the facing sheet of the applicable form; a prospectus containing the information called for by Part 1 of such form; the information, list of exhibits, undertakings and signatures required to be set forth in Part II of such form; financial statements and schedules; exhibits; any other information or documents filed as part of the registration statement; and all documents or information incorporated by reference in the foregoing.”

 Over the years the SEC has created and eliminated various registration forms.
 Currently all domestic issuers must use either form S-1 or S-3.
-Form S-3 is limited to larger filers with a minimum of $75 million in annual revenues, among other requirements.
+Form S-3 is limited to larger filers with a minimum of $75 million in non-affiliate public float, among other requirements.
 All other issuers must use form S-1.

 There are four primary regulations governing the preparation and filing of Form S-1: